wtistang/2024-TechXchange-Labs/1024-Liberty-Getting-Started/README.md

     <kbd>![image176](./images/media/image176.png)</kbd>

-14. Click on **Explore**, then select the tab **Applications**.
-Try to click on the twisty next to the **simpleweb** application and you can see that you are not auithorized to start or stop an application.
+14. Click **Explore**, then select the tab **Applications**.
+Try to click the twisty next to the **simpleweb** application and you can see that you are not auithorized to start or stop an application.

     <kbd>![image177](./images/media/image177.png)</kbd>